 CBM FoundationCBM is an international Christian development organisation, committed to improving the quality of life of people with disabilities in the poorest communities of the world.
 Based on its Christian values and over 100 years of professional expertise, CBM addresses poverty as a cause and a consequence of disability and works in partnership to create an inclusive society for all.

-The CBM Foundation supports the programme of Decentralized Governance & Learning in the districts of Chitrakoot & Bahraich of Uttar Pradesh.
+The CBM Foundation is being aided by the Australian Government to partner with Prajayatna for the programme of Decentralized Governance & Learning in the districts of Chitrakoot & Bahraich of Uttar Pradesh.

 TRI-PRADANTRI-PRADAN is a joint initiative of Tata Trusts and PRADAN.